Factbox: U.S. Vice President Joe Biden

-Joe Biden spent 36 years in the U.S. Senate, twice ran unsuccessfully for president and has served the last four years as Barack Obama's vice president.
+Joe Biden spent 36 years in the U.S. Senate, served four years as Barack Obama's vice president and twice ran unsuccessfully for president.
 His chatty, off-the-cuff nature led to some memorable gaffes.

-Obama and Biden won re-election on Tuesday over Republican challengers Mitt Romney and Paul Ryan.

 Here are some key facts about Biden.